hannobraun/pi-pico-examples/README.md

 ## About

-This repository contains examples of Embedded Rust applications.
-It is the companion repository to a website that is soon to be published, with each example being associated with an article on that site.
+This repository contains examples of Embedded Rust applications using the Raspberry Pi Pico.
+It is the companion repository to [my website](https://www.hannobraun.com/), with each example corresponding to an article on the site.

 ## License